 - Lithium.
 People who take Lithium on a daily basis for 10 or more years may develop parathyroid problems.

 - Radioactive iodine therapy.
-Radioactive iodine therapy for previous thyroid problems causes approximately 3 percent of all parathyroid problems.
+Radioactive iodine therapy for previous thyroid problems causes approximately three percent of all parathyroid problems.

 - Radiation therapy.
-Radiation treatments to the head, neck and face as a child or teenager account for 1 percent to 2 percent of all parathyroid patients.
+Radiation treatments to the head, neck, and face as a child or teenager account for one to two percent of all parathyroid patients.

 - Family history.
-Hereditary forms of hyperparathyroidism account for about 2 percent of all parathyroid patients.
+Hereditary forms of hyperparathyroidism account for about two percent of all parathyroid patients.

 - Kidney failure.
 Secondary hyperparathyroidism occurs in patients who have renal failure, and almost always in patients who have been on kidney dialysis for several years.

 A small number of patients will have two parathyroid adenomas while having two normal parathyroid glands.
-An even smaller number of patients will have an enlargement of all four parathyroid glands, a term called parathyroid hyperplasia.
-This is much less common but the end results on your body are identical.
+An even smaller number of patients will have an enlargement of all four parathyroid glands, called parathyroid hyperplasia.
+This is much less common but the effects on your body are identical.